dickinson-comp378-fa2025/comp378-web/jdbc.md

 # using JDBC

-_These instructions were written by ChatGPT and lightly edited by the instructor._
+_These instructions were initially written by ChatGPT, then edited by the instructor._

 ### Creating a PostgreSQL JDBC project in VS Code